hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - Centralized Web Authentication (CWA) for wireless guest access not rediect to guest portal for authentication and authorization: <span style="color: #bb6600;">tag the guest portal in the CWA part of the Common Tasks section of the authorization profile</span> for the authorization policy line that the unauthenticated devices hit
   - product to prevent a hacker initiated a social engineering attack and stole username and passwords of some users within a company: <span style="color: #bb6600;">Cisco Duo</span>
   - mechanisms used to redirect users to a web portal to authenticate to ISE for guest services:<span style="color: #bb6600;">local web authentication & centralized web authentication</span>
+  - reasons for implementing a multifactor authentication solution such as Duo Security provide to an organization: <span style="color: #bb6600;">flexibility of different methods of 2FA such as phone callbacks, SMS passcodes, and push notifications</span> and <span style="color: #bb6600;">secure access to on-premises and cloud applications</span>

 - Mobile Device Management (MDM)